rhettadam/NC2/README.md

 ![Logo4](https://github.com/user-attachments/assets/377cbe6b-5433-42c3-94a3-8f8b73f4ee7f)

 NC² is a next-generation NetCDF viewer designed to overcome the limitations of traditional tools like NCview and Panoply.
-Built with modern scientific Python tools such as CartoPy and Matplotlib, NC² offers a versatile and user-friendly platform for visualizing and analyzing NetCDF data.
+Built with CartoPy and Matplotlib, NC² offers a versatile and user-friendly platform for visualizing and analyzing NetCDF data.
 Here’s what NC² brings to the table:

     Modern GUI: NC² features a clean and intuitive graphical user interface (GUI) that significantly reduces the learning curve for new users.